List of EastEnders characters introduced in 2012: Nico Papadopoulos

 Nico Papadopoulos, played by Aykut Hilmi, is a worker at McKlunky's fast food restaurant, who Fatboy (Ricky Norwood) irritates after a night out.
 When Fatboy gets a job at McKlunky's the next day, Nico gives him his uniform, revealing himself to be the manager.
 Nico later arrives in The Queen Victoria public house, revealing that he is a friend of Fatboy's friend Dot Branning (June Brown) and the nephew of her boss, Andonis Papadopolous.
 Later, while Fatboy is working a day shift, Nico tells him he has to work the late shift, meaning he will miss his DJ gig.
 During the Diamond Jubilee of Elizabeth II, Fatboy lies to Nico to get off work, only for Nico to see Fatboy enjoying the festivities on television.
 Later, Nico calls the police when Lola Pearce (Danielle Harold) becomes aggressive with him, after he discovers that Fatboy has given her free food.
 Nico is later present at the birth of Lola's baby Lexi Pearce, which happens in the restaurant.
 Nico and Fatboy decide to use this to gain publicity for the restaurant, having Lola, Lexi and Lola's grandfather, Olympic Torch bearer Billy Mitchell (Perry Fenwick), appear with them in a photo for the local newspaper.
 On 7 August, Nico asks Fatboy for Lauren Branning's (Jacqueline Jossa) number, to which Fatboy agrees, even though Lauren calls Nico a fascist.
 On 9 August, McKlunky's enters the local cook-off, competing against other local food establishments.
 Nico makes Fatboy dress as a chicken, and is annoyed when they do not win.
 On 21 August, Nico sacks Fatboy when he stands up to him about being mistreated at work.
+This is his last appearance.

 In Inside Soap magazine, Kate White said of Nico: "He may give Fat Boy a headache, but we have a crush on McKlunky's manager.
 He's not had the fanfare of Tyler (Tony Discipline) or Joey (David Witts), but he's the fittest fella on the Square right now!"